dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

 person's accepted reality changes in response to what they've experienced in life, typologically.

+- TODO: explain socioepistemic flux as it relates to the mutation of socially distributed epistemic structures
+  - TODO: rename #1

 #### (1) The churn of social consequences mainly resulting from how epistemic structures are rooted in either the idealistic or ideal conceptions of the metaphsyical.

 - describe the major consequences between these two epistemic premises